tlangin/MDQTPlasmaSims/README.md

 All .cpp files presented here will have the following info

-Description: Brief description of file
+**Description**: Brief description of file

-User Inputs: List of user inputs (plasma density, laser detunings, etc.)
+**User Inputs**: List of user inputs (plasma density, laser detunings, etc.)

-Compile Instructions (NOTE: To SUBMIT jobs after compilation see the description for the exampleSlurmFile.slurm (the last file in this section))
+**Compile Instructions** (NOTE: To SUBMIT jobs after compilation see the description for the exampleSlurmFile.slurm (the last file in this section))

-Output Directory Structure and File Type List: Tells you where the simulation 'data' will be stored and what types of files are recorded: for deeper decription of file types see Section III: List of typical output files
+**Output Directory Structure and File Type List**: Tells you where the simulation 'data' will be stored and what types of files are recorded: **for deeper decription of output file types see Section III: List of typical output files**

 #### A) LaserCoolingPlusExpansionMDQT.cpp